SJSU272Lab/Agent-I/README.md

 Where is the app URL ?

 This doesn't have one, its integrated with Gmail client.
 So contact us to gain credentials of it.
-Or, integrate it to your gmail URL by dropping your email id in the token when the app starts.
+Or, integrate it to your gmail URL clicking on the gmail authentication link and select the gmail you plan to use.
+You would get an authentication token that you would have to enter in the command line to start.

+How do I use it ?

+Send an email to the configured email with the above sample data and see the reccomended response generated in your gmail drafts.

 How do I start this ?